msg Logo

 What next for life insurance?

-The insurance industry is operating in an exceptionally dynamic environment.
+The life insurance industry is operating in an exceptionally dynamic environment.
 With new products, they can take on the challenges and assert themselves in the market.

 Difficult general conditions for life insurers.
 What with the energy crisis, rising inflation, supply bottlenecks and shortages of staff and materials, Germany is facing a number of problems and its economy is heading towards a recession.
 According to the German government, the energy crisis is growing into an economic and social crisis.
 Under these difficult conditions, life insurers have to overcome changing interest rates, new regulatory requirements, high cost pressure and more intense digital competition.